guettli/programming-guidelines/README.md

 ### Use VanillaJS

-VanillaJS is very cool framework.
+VanillaJS is a very cool framework.
 By the way, it is a joke.
 VanillaJS means "Use Javascript without a framework".

 Some think modern web applications need to use React or Vue.
 I don't think so.
 It is perfectly fine to send [html-over-the-wire](https://github.com/guettli/html-over-the-wire) and add some JS if needed.